-For these purposes, we have built a state-of-the-art UHV cluster tool for Heusler thin film fabrication and analysis that is hosted in a recently constructed new lab building.
-The cluster also allows us to characterise Heusler bulk samples and to utilise them as substrates.
-The complete system of our setup together with the laboratory layout is depicted in Figure 1.
+The cluster also allows us to characterize bulk samples and to utilize them as substrates.
 The layout of the laboratory is adopted from a typical cleanroom and offers a separated double door system for changing shoes and a technical room that houses roughing pumps, gas cabinets, and cryo pumps.
 The main laboratory is equipped with a raised floor (colored as periodic table), which also acts as the inlet for the air conditioning system.
 All needed media such as cooling water, power, and gas lines are installed below this floor.
-The benches and hoods in the upper right corner of Figure 1 are dedicated for cleaning or wet etching of wafers and substrates.
-The individual units of the cluster are described in their sections of the left menu.

 Here, are summarized the thin film growth and characterization techniques